Immigrant and Refugee Resources

 Undocumented immigrants and non-visa status individuals can obtain a Temporary Visitor Driver’s License (TVDL) if they’ve resided in Illinois for at least 12 months.
 A TVDL is valid for a maximum of three years, and is renewable.
 Please note that TVDL’s are not valid for identification, and may not be accepted for driving in other states.

-For more information visit The Official Website for the Illinois Secretary of State (ilsos.gov).
+For more information visit the Illinois Secretary of State TVDL website, or check out this resource.

 IDHS Illinois Welcoming Center (IWS)